thoth-tech/handbook/docs/processes/company-operations-guide.md

 ## Storage of Documentation

-Undertaking documentation is a key company operations process within Thoth Tech, including documenting research findings, testing processes and results, meeting notes, and much more.
-Ensuring that this documentations adheres to the
+Undertaking documentation is a key company operations process within Thoth Tech.
+This includes
-[Writing Style Guide](https://github.com/thoth-tech/handbook/blob/main/docs/processes/documentation/writing-style-guide.md)
+documenting:

+- Research findings
+- Meeting notes
+- Testing processes and results
+- And much more.

-is important and so is ensuring that the documentation is stored in the correct location.
-The next sections outline which types of documentation are to be stored in which locations, as well as the recommended practices to be undertaken when storing documentation within these locations.
+It is important to ensure that this documentations adheres to the [Writing Style Guide](https://github.com/thoth-tech/handbook/blob/main/docs/processes/documentation/writing-style-guide.md) and is stored in the correct location.
+The next sections outline where to store various documentation and recommended documentation practices.

 ### Company Handbook

 As best stated by Thoth Tech Managing Director Andrew Cain, the [Company Handbook](https://github.com/thoth-tech/handbook) is "_the source of **truth** - the place we go when we want to know something about a project, product, or team_".
-As such, the Company Handbook is the location to store high-level information about the Company and the projects, products, and teams within it, as well as processes and guidelines which apply to the whole of Thoth Tech.
-It is important that the information included within the Company Handbook is reviewed reguarly and updated to reflect any changes within the company.
+The Company Handbook contains high-level information about the Company and its projects, products, and teams.
+Also, it contains guidelines and process information that is relevant to the whole company.

 The following are examples of information relevant to be added to the Company Handbook:

 - Product information, including:
-  - An overview of each product
+  - Product overview
   - Product goals and objectives
-  - Guidelines for how new members can get started working on the product
+  - Guides for new members getting started
 - Team information, including:
-  - Team members and their role titles
+  - Team members and role titles
-  - Objectives and goals for each trimester
+  - Trimester objectives and goals
 - Information relevant to the whole company, including:
   - Communication guidelines
   - Contribution guidelines